 This is a pretty straightforward iOS feature, but there are a few more tips worth knowing about it.
 For one, Driving Focus offers the opportunity to create an auto-reply message that lets your contact know what you’re doing (you can also use this to send automated messages for non-driving reasons).
 From the main Focus settings screen, tap Driving, then Auto-Reply.
 That sub-menu will let you choose whether the message goes to no one, recent contacts, favorites, or all contacts.

 To use Focus with some apps, but not others, go to the Settings app and tap a specific program—Messages, for example.
-If you see a Focus toggle switch, turn it off.
+If you see a Focus toggle switch, turn it off to stop it from teaming up with Focus.
 And if you want Focus status alerts to work but they aren’t, you may need to follow the same steps to turn it on in a particular app.
 Now that you’ve sorted all this out, you can focus on something far more important.